 But … you don't have to stop there.
 You can continue delaying benefits past your full retirement age, and your checks will continue to grow up until you reach the maximum benefit amount at age 70.
 This will be 124% of your designated benefit amount if your full retirement age is 67 and 132% of your retirement age is 66.
 Social Security alone won't cover your expenses, so it's essential to make sure you have other retirement savings to supplement your retirement benefits.

 More than half of baby boomers have 70% or more of their investments in stocks.

-Investing in stocks is a great way to grow your nest egg, but it's important to diversify so that if one of your investments takes a hit, you don't lose everything -- especially when you retire and start relying on your portfolio for regular income.
+Investing in stocks is a great way to grow your nest egg.
+Still, it's important to diversify so that if one of your investments takes a hit, you don't lose everything -- especially when you retire and start relying on your portfolio for regular income.

 Many financial planners recommend that baby boomers limit stocks to a maximum of 60% of their portfolio and fill the rest with bonds, money market funds, and other low-risk investments.

 For baby boomers, thorough financial planning can mean the difference between a relaxing retirement and a stressful one.
 Take the time to determine how much you need to see you through the rest of your life and make adjustments as necessary.
 And don't be afraid to ask for help if there's something you're unsure about.
 Now isn't the time to take unnecessary risks.